Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/CloudFlare/Why CloudFlare.md

 Many companies take advantage of Cloudflare’s free features, including SSL certificates, basic DDoS protection, IP blocking, and human verification (to prevent automated bots from scraping your content).
+Even on the free plan, Cloudflare provides basic analytics—showing total visits, unique visitors, and the countries they’re coming from.

+- For a table comparison of the types of visitor stats among the free versus paid tiers, refer to [[Cloudflare Visitor Statistics - Free vs Paid Plans]]
-Larger businesses often upgrade to paid plans to gain access to regional caching, though basic caching is available on both free and paid tiers.

-If you're on the **Pro Plan**, Cloudflare’s **Polish** feature can automatically optimize and compress your images.
-This reduces image file sizes, decreases bandwidth usage, and improves page load speed.
-You can choose between **lossless** or **lossy** compression depending on your quality and performance needs.
+Larger businesses often upgrade to paid plans to unlock features like regional caching, though basic caching is available on all tiers.
+If you're on the **Pro Plan**, Cloudflare’s **Polish** feature can automatically optimize and compress images—using either **lossless** or **lossy** compression—to reduce file sizes, save bandwidth, and improve page load times.

-Additionally, Cloudflare maintains a reputation system for IP addresses.
-If an IP has already been verified on another Cloudflare-protected site, that trust can carry over, helping streamline access across different websites.
-This system helps detect suspicious behavior like VPN usage or IP rotation often associated with malicious activity.
+Additionally, Cloudflare maintains a global IP reputation system.
+If an IP address has already been verified as safe on another Cloudflare-protected site, that trust can carry over—streamlining access and reducing friction for legitimate users.
+At the same time, it helps flag suspicious behavior such as VPN usage or rapid IP rotation often associated with scraping or attacks.

 ---